mattmkim/PPI-filtering/README.md

 ## Machine Learning Approach

 The naive approach to the filtering problem had some success, but ultimately could not serve as a comprehensive solution - there were false positive atoms that were in contact with true positive atoms, which the aforementioned filter could not filter out.
 Data for five proteins were processed into a Pandas dataframe and was used to train and test a neural network created using the Pytorch framework.
+Only atoms that were predicted to be a part of the PPI were used so that the model could classify atoms as either a true or false positive.

 ## Features

-The feature vector has 62 elements and contains information for each atom in a protein regarding its atom type, residue type, number of nearest neighbors, and number of dewetted nearest neighbors.
+The feature vector has 62 elements and contains information for each atom in a protein regarding its atom type, residue type, the potential value (affects the number of dewetted nearest neighbors), number of nearest neighbors, number of dewetted nearest neighbors, and if it is a true positive or false positive atom.

 ### Atom and Residue Type